JimMcL/YetAnotherTracker/README.md

 runtime and OpenCV.
 See comments within the file for details.
 Run it with no arguments for a usage message.

+You can safely ignore the warning:
+`WARNING: Could not open/create prefs root node Software\JavaSoft\Prefs at root 0x80000002.
+Windows RegCreateKeyEx(...) returned error code 5.
+`.

+### Processing overview

+Frames from the [input video](#Input) are processed in order.
+Moving objects are [detected in each frame](#MotionDetector), using one of several possible techniques.
+Tracks are created by [combining close objects](#Tracks) from different frames.
+Tracks may be written to an [output CSV file](#Output).
+All processing is controlled by specifying options on the command lnie and/or in a defaults file.
+Options specified on the command line override those in a defaults file.

 ### What options should I use?

 Options can be specified on the command line using the long option syntax e.g. `--output file`.
 Some options also have a short option syntax, e.g. `-o file`.
 Options can also be specified in the defaults file (see option `defaults`), which has a single option per line, with the syntax e.g. `output=file`.

+<a id="Input"></a>
 #### Input files
 * `--defaults <file>` specifies the name of an defaults file which contains any option values.
 * `--video <file>` specifies the input video file name.
 Alternatively, just add the file name to the command line without an option.